-Just four years ago in July 2013, employment tribunal fees were introduced by the Coalition Government and we are now saying ‘goodbye’ to them due to a landmark decision by the Supreme Court on 26th July 2017.
+In July 2013, employment tribunal fees were introduced by the Coalition Government and then, in a landmark decision by the Supreme Court on 26th July 2017, they were abolished.

 Why did we have tribunal fees in the first place?

-If you can recall back to four or five years ago, employment tribunals were extremely busy!
+If you can recall back to 2013, employment tribunals were extremely busy!
 Case after case was lodged by employees both seeking justice and those taking the opportunity to see if they can get a pay out from their employer just on the off chance.
 Without anything preventing employees bringing an employment tribunal claim, we saw cases from the most serious to the most ridiculous being brought to court.

 The system couldn’t deal with the volume of claims, particularly with such a high volume being opportunistic and without any merit.

 So in order to try an address this issue, the government introduced tribunal fees.
-The aims behind them were to transfer some of the operational costs to those using the court system, to encourage earlier settlements and to disincentivise the bringing of weak of vexatious claims.
+The aims behind them were to transfer some of the operational costs to those using the court system, to encourage earlier settlements and to act as a disincentive for bringing of weak or vexatious claims.

 With the introduction of the tribunal fees, employers were finally able to breathe again.
 The number of claims dropped significantly.
 In the first year following the introduction of the fees, tribunal claims fell by almost 70% and the numbers never picked back up significantly.

 Employers finally saw the threats of employment tribunal clains weaken as employees who did not have strong cases were no longer pursuing these through courts.
 This together with the increase of the length of service requirement from 1 to 2 years for bringing unfair dismissal claims in 2012, meant that employers felt more confident in making business decisions without the constant threat of employment tribunal claims.

 Tribunal Fees were ruled as unlawful